Pethidine

 Pethidine is an opioid medicine and can cause life-threatening breathing problems.

 Pethidine may make it difficult for you to drive or operate heavy machinery.
-If you have recently started taking an opioid medication or changed dosage, you may be at higher risk of having an accident.
+If you have recently started taking an opioid medicine or changed dosage, you may be at higher risk of having an accident.

 If you have kidney problems or your kidney function is impaired, your doctor will need to adjust your dosage of pethidine.